ivanhristov92/ReduxManagerLibDocumentation/README.md

 This is the documentation site for ReduxManagerLib.
 It is made with gatsby.
+See it live here: http://aboriginal-joke.surge.sh

 # What is ReduxManagerLib?